My business is Franchises. Ratings. Success stories. Ideas. Work and education

 • two-way communication.

-One way satellite Internet
+One-way satellite Internet

 One-way connection means data transfer only towards the subscriber, there is no feedback from the subscriber to the satellite.
-This is due to the complexity of transmitting data from the Earth's surface to the satellite.
+This is due to the complexity of transmitting data from the Earth’s surface to a satellite.

-Two way satellite Internet
+Two-way satellite Internet

 We will talk about all the intricacies of satellite Internet in our separate article, but for now you should know that such a connection is possible at your dacha today.